Walmart Black Friday ad 2021 reveals deals on iPhone 13, PS5, more

 As always with Black Friday ad leaks, the prices below might not be active on Walmart.com or in stores just yet.
 Some of the deals might have only been available earlier in the week, but they’ll likely return in the coming days, especially during the final week.

 You’ll also want to keep track of Walmart’s smartphone deals this Black Friday.
 The retailer promises up to $750 in eGift Cards with select Apple iPhones and Samsung phones in the ad.
-The iPhone 13 and Galaxy Z Fold 3 are featured.
+The iPhone 13 series and Galaxy Z Fold 3 are both included in the deal.
+The iPhone 12 series gets a few exciting deals as well, as you’ll see below.
 Separately, Samsung has a few exciting Black Friday deals for its 2021 foldables as well.

 Also notable in Walmart’s ad are the mentions of the Xbox Series X and PS5.
 The consoles are sold out everywhere, so don’t expect any discounts.
 Walmart will sell them at regular retail prices, but they’ll be available online starting November 22nd.
 If you can’t save on the actual hardware, you might score plenty of discounts on games, as seen below.